AriFordsham/GHCWiki/status/ghc-8.2.1.md

 >
 > With stable stack unwinding support comes a number of opportunities for new serial and parallel performance analysis tools (e.g. statistical profiling) and debugging.
 As GHC's debugging information improves, we expect to see tooling developed to support these applications.
 See the [ DWARF status page](https://ghc.haskell.org/trac/ghc/wiki/DWARF/80Status) for futher information.

--  The [improved LLVM backend plan](improved-llvm-backend) plan didn't make the cut for 8.0, but will for 8.2 (Austin Seipp)

 - **Live streaming of event-log data** ([ Phab:2934](https://phabricator.haskell.org/2934))